Accounting principles used in the consolidated financial statements

 Translation of items denominated in foreign currencies

-Figures in the consolidated financial statements are shown in euro, the euro being the functional and presentation currency of the parent company.
-Foreign currency items are entered in euro at the rates prevailing at the transaction date.
+Figures in the consolidated financial statements are shown in euros, the euro being the functional and presentation currency of the parent company.
+Foreign currency items are entered in EUR at the rates prevailing at the transaction date.
 Monetary foreign currency items are translated into EUR using the rates prevailing at the balance sheet date.
 Non-monetary foreign currency items are measured at their fair value

 and translated into EUR using the rates prevailing at the balance sheet date.
 In other respects non-monetary items are measured at the rates prevailing at the transaction date.
 Exchange rate differences arising from sales and purchases are treated as additions or subtractions respectively in the statement of comprehensive income.
 Exchange rate differences related to loans and loan receivables are taken to other finance income and expenses in the profit or loss for the period.

 Operating profit and EBITDA

 IAS 1 Presentation of Financial Statements does not include a definition of operating profit or gross margin.
 Gross margin is the net amount formed when other operating profit is added to net sales, and material and service procurement costs adjusted for the change in inventories of finished and unfinished products, the costs arising from employee benefits and other operating expenses are subtracted from the total.

 Operating profit is the net amount formed when other operating profit is added to net sales, and the following items are then subtracted from the total: material and service procurement costs adjusted for the change in inventories of finished and unfinished products; the costs arising from employee benefits; depreciation, amortisation and impairment costs; and other operating expenses.
 All other items in the profit or loss

 not mentioned above are shown under operating profit.
 Exchange rate differences and changes in the fair value of derivative contracts are included in operating profit if they arise on items related to the company’s normal business operations; otherwise they are recognised in financial items.

 Adjusted items are income or expense arising from non-recurring or rare events.
 Gains or losses from the sale or discontinuation of business operations or assets, gains or losses from restructuring business operations as well as impairment losses of goodwill and other assets are recognised by the Group as adjusted items.
 Adjusted items are recognised in the profit and loss statement within the corresponding income or expense group.
 Adjusted items are described in the Report by the Board of Directors.

 Accounting principles requiring management’s judgement and key sources of estimation uncertainty

 The preparation of the consolidated financial statements in conformity with IFRS requires management to make estimates and assumptions which may differ from actual results in the future.
 Management is also required to use its discretion as to the application of the accounting principles used to prepare the statements.

 Accounting principles requiring management’s judgement

 The management of the Group makes judgement-based decisions pertaining to the selection and application of the accounting principles used in the financial statements.
 This particularly applies in cases where the existing IFRS regulations allow for alternative methods of recognition, measurement and presentation.
 A significant area in which the management has exercised this type of judgement is related to the Group’s

-lease agreements for its business premises.
+lease agreements.
+The Group has significant lease agreements for its business premises.
 Based on assessment of the terms of the agreements, the Group has determined that it does not bear any significant rewards and risks incidental to the ownership of the premises and therefore the agreements are by nature operating lease agreements.

 Key sources of estimation uncertainty

 The estimates made in conjunction with preparing the financial statements are based on the management’s best assessments on the reporting period end date.
 The estimates are based on prior experience, as well as future assumptions that are considered to be the most likely on the balance sheet date with regard to issues such as the expected development of the Group’s economic operating environment in terms of sales

 and cost levels.
 The Group monitors the realisation of estimates and assumptions, as well as changes in the underlying factors, on a regular basis in cooperation with the business units, using both internal and external sources of information.
 Any changes to these estimates and assumptions are entered in the accounts for the period in which the estimate or assumption is adjusted and for all periods thereafter.

 Future assumptions and key sources of uncertainty related to estimates made on the balance sheet date that involve a significant risk of changes to the book values of the Group’s assets and liabilities during the following financial year are presented below.
 The Group’s management has considered these components of the financial statements to be the most relevant in this regard, as they involve the most complicated accounting policies from the Group’s perspective and their application requires the most extensive application of significant estimates and assumptions—for example, in the valuation of assets.
 In addition, the effects of potential changes to the assumptions

 and estimates used in these components of the financial statements are estimated to be the largest.

 The determination of the fair value of intangible assets in conjunction with business combinations is based on the management’s estimate of the cash flows related to the assets in question.
 The determination of the fair value of liabilities related to contingent considerations arising from business combinations are based on the management’s estimate.
 The key variables in the change in fair value of contingent considerations are estimates of future operating profit.

 Impairment tests: The Group tests goodwill and intangible assets with an indefinite useful life for impairment annually and reviews any indications of impairment in the manner described above.
 The amounts recoverable from cash-generating units are recognised based on calculations of their fair value.
 The preparation of these calculations requires the use of estimates.
 The estimates and assumptions used to test major goodwill items for impairment, and the sensitivity of changes in these factors with respect to goodwill testing is described in more detail in the note which specifies goodwill.

 Other estimates: Other management estimates relate mainly to other assets, such as the current nature of receivables and capitalised R&D costs, to tax risks, to determining pension obligations and to the utilisation of tax assets against future taxable income.